-Lennon Yao-chung Chang is a lecturer in Criminology in the School of Social Sciences.
+Lennon Yao-chung Chang is a Senior Lecturer in Criminology in the School of Social Sciences.

 Lennon is interested in researching crime and governance of cyberspace – cybercrime, cyber terrorism and cyber warfare.
 He is particularly interested in the regulation and governance of cyberspace in the Asia-Pacific region.
 His book Cybercrime in the Greater China Region: Regulatory Responses and Crime Prevention (Edward Elgar, 2012) is about the nature and range of responses to cybercrime between China and Taiwan.
 His professional interest in China continues and he is currently researching on-line vigilantism in China.
 He was also undertaking research into cybercrime and cyber-deviance among Hong Kong juveniles.